bootlin/elixir/README.md

 It will then generate the other two variables upon calling the query command.
-For now, three projects are hard-coded into the shell script (to handle versions grouping and display): Linux, U-Boot and Busybox.
+For now, three projects are hard-coded into the shell script (to handle version grouping and display): Linux, U-Boot and Busybox.

 Here is an example configuration for Apache: